tedar2/datasecuritytest/report1.md

 + Defenders can generate metrics of the resiliency by measuring the performance and effectiveness of defensive actions against intruders

-This article provides with a nice introduction to the secturity world, and I have had some fun time in looking up some terminology I have not read about before and getting introduces with the concepts.
+This article provides with a nice introduction to the security world, and I have had some fun time in looking up some terminology I have not read about before and getting introduces with the concepts.

 Source:  [Hutchins et al 2011: Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains](https://lockheedmartin.com/content/dam/lockheed-martin/rms/documents/cyber/LM-White-Paper-Intel-Driven-Defense.pdf)